 To Obtain a Tach Calibrator:

-In order to allow British car enthusiasts to accurately calibrate their tachs, I have started manufacturing the PC peripheral calibration units plus software for sale.
+In order to allow Sunbeam enthusiasts to accurately calibrate their tachs, I have started manufacturing the PC peripheral calibration units plus software for sale.

-The calibrator consists of a unit that amplifies a signal coming out of the computer's sound card so it will emulate the ignition current pulses of your car, and free PC software that drives the serial port to produce highly accurate timing pulses.
+The calibrator consists of a unit that amplifies a signal coming out of the computer's serial port so it will emulate the ignition current pulses of your car.
+There is also PC software that drives the serial port to produce highly accurate timing pulses.
 This, in conjunction with an external power supply (such as your car's battery) allows you to debug tach problems and calibrate funtional tachs.